This document is divided into a few sections:

 I’m adding to this list as I have time to organize all of my chicken-scratch notes.

-- Remote Actions.
+- [DONE] Remote Actions.
 Remotely manage the streaming state of another device, including stopping the current streaming session, or starting a new streaming session with a camera, module or group.
-DONE in v3.13.1.

-- Camera Overlays.
+- [DONE] Camera Overlays.
 Arrange text and images to appear overlayed on a streaming camera.

 - Object Grouping.
 When you’ve got a bunch of cameras, modules, file servers, account members, etc., it’d be nice to be able to arrange them into groups for maintaining you organizational system.
 Drag and drop between the groups.